-By the end of her first five months, my daughter Bailey had been on:
+By the end of her first five months, my second daughter had been on:

 - One 21-hour road trip (each way)

 - Six plane rides

 The road trip was about as horrible as you could possibly imagine.
 She screamed approximately 40 of the 42 hours we were on the road.
 And those two hours of silence were all thanks to these songs.
-In fairness to Bailey, she was only five weeks old.
+In fairness to her, she was only five weeks old.

 But the plane rides were AWESOME.
 I nursed at take-off, and she slept pretty much the whole flight.
 Every time.

 While she slept, I read books written for grown-ups.
 I played endless rounds of Dots on my phone.
 I even got to snooze a little.

-Then last week, I went to the DC area for work, which meant 10-month-old Bailey would rack up four more flights.
+Then last week, I went to the DC area for work, which meant our 10-month-old would rack up four more flights.

 Luckily, the cheapest flights happened to line up with her nap times.

-We packed a few toys in her diaper bag, but I knew we wouldn’t need them.
+We packed a few baby toys perfect for plane rides in her diaper bag, but I knew we wouldn’t need them.

 Away We Go

 After we got through security at the airport, I bought some mommy lit for my Kindle phone app—Life, Motherhood & the Pursuit of the Perfect Handbag.

-While we waited by the gate, a nice middle-aged woman smiled at Bailey.
+While we waited by the gate, a middle-aged woman smiled at our daughter.

 Then the woman’s face fell.
 Like it was dawning on her that this cherubic little thing might be screaming bloody murder once we were all locked in a small enclosed space and hurtling through the air together.

 She looked at me and raised her eyebrows.
 “Did you remember to pack a pacifier?
 Babies need it for their ears so they don’t cry.”

 I wanted to say: “This ain’t my first ro-DAY-o.”
-But 6-year-old Abby wasn’t there, so how could this woman know Bailey isn’t my first?
+But our 6-year-old was staying home with family, so how could this woman know this baby in front of her isn’t my first?

 Then I wanted to say: “We don’t need a pacifier because I’m gonna stick my boob in her mouth.”